kolkhis/tech-notes/linux/tools/jq.md

       ```
     - You can also specify an index within the brackets, e.g., `[0]`, to extract a
       specific list item.
+    - When used with an index, it will extract the item at the index specified.
       ```bash
       jq '.[0]' input.json
       # Output: